4. Law and legislation

 Issues related to employment in the cultural sector are regulated by the Labour Code (Act of 26th June 1974 r., OJ 1998, no. 21, item.
 94, with later amendments).

 The Copyright and Related Rights Act of 4 February 1994, and amendments adopted on 9 June 2000 in order to make the Act compatible with EU law, are the basic Polish legal acts on the Protection of Copyright and Related Rights.
-Some of the main areas of change were:
+It has been amended many times, particularly in connection with Poland’s membership of the European Union and the need to implement EU copyright directives.

 The Constitution of the Republic of Poland states: